Reed Palm Indoor Care: The Ultimate Guide to Growing Chamaedorea Seifrizii Indoors

 Pests

-Common pests in Chamaedorea seifrizii are spider mites, scales and mealy bugs.
+Common pests in Chamaedorea seifrizii are spider mites, scales and mealybugs.
 Regularly check underneath the leaves for these pests.
-Isolate the affected palm to prevent spread to other plants and treat it for the pests.
-Read more on how to identify and treat pests in houseplants.
+Isolate the affected palm to prevent spread to other plants and treat it with insecticidal soap or neem oil.
+Make sure to follow the manufacturer's instructions.

 Brown leaves